Oslandia/presentations/2019/foss4g/qgis_and_sustainable_foss_r_haubourg/slide.md

 This is a deeply optimistic talk looking right into the eyes of what we need to improve, as an opensource ecosystem !

-todo : insert conference  logo*
+todo :

-    add slide grow community
-    add slide about aeag experience and loss of active funders explain how to fund : talk before on lists / open or fund a QEP / Talk to dev before anything
+questions

 https://docs.google.com/presentation/d/15fBntItxpOk3V8ZVmg0g6Ox5-ZylInN2zVpVBSrKi6k/edit#slide=id.p -->

-### Open source contributors do more than they should ?
+### Do open source contributors do more than they should ?

-*QGIS as a reference project should find sustainable ways to rock!*
+_QGIS as a reference project to find sustainable ways to rock!
+_
 <!-- .slide: data-background="oslbackground.png" data-background-size="850px" -->

 ---